zhon/change-for-a-dollar-haskell/README.md

 main> quickCheck prop_change_for_42
 ```

 Wahoo a failing test.
-I can make it pass :-D
+You can make it pass :-D

 ```haskell
 change m = [25,10,5,1,1]